Can a Pre-Existing Condition Affect My Personal Injury Claim?

 Many personal injury victims are faced with opposition from the insurance company if they have a pre-existing condition.
 Even though having a pre-existing condition can make filing a personally injury claim a bit more complicated, you may still be able to pursue compensation for your injuries.

-Contact our South Bend personal injury attorneys now at Pfeifer, Morgan & Stesiak to schedule a free consultation and learn what legal options are available in your situation.
+Contact our South Bend personal injury attorneys now a, Morgan & Stesiak to schedule a free consultation and learn what legal options are available in your situation.

 Types of Pre-Existing Injuries